Australia Phone Number Validator & Carrier Lookup

 Carrier lookup for Australian mobile numbers

 For every +61 number, the response includes validity, originally allocated carrier name, line type (mobile or fixed-line), region (for landlines: NSW, VIC, QLD, etc.), and E.164 formatting.
-Available via bulk CSV for marketing-list cleaning or real-time API for signup and fraud prevention.
+Available via bulk CSV for marketing-list cleaning or the API for signup and fraud prevention.

 Australian phone number format